When is is put in English? Uses of was - were

 • He isn't listening to my favorite musical team.
 He doesn't listen to my favorite musical group.

-The verb to be, which is equivalent to the Russian “to be”, “to be”, “to be”, is one of the most universal and most used verbs in the English language.
+The verb to be, which is equivalent to the Russian “to be”, “to appear”, “to be”, is one of the most universal and most commonly used verbs in the English language.
 Its peculiarity lies in the fact that, unlike other representatives of this part, the verb to be is conjugated, changing in persons and numbers.

 Infinitive